 As parents, we are told to kiss goodbye to this type of quality sleep.
 We are told that having kids means restless nights and many families do experience waking up several times to meet the demands of their little one.

 Have you ever awakened to find your little one just standing quietly next to your bed?
 That startling moment that makes your blood pump and you become fully awake.

-Now, imagine rolling over in the morning after having a night that wasn’t interrupted from worry, a fidgeting partner or a small toddler pattering into your room.
+Now, imagine rolling over in the morning after having a night that wasn’t interrupted by worry, a fidgeting partner, or a small toddler pattering into your room.
 Adequate sleep doesn’t have to be a once in a while occurrence.